open/close all folders

 - Vegeta is prone to doing this in Dragon Ball Z.

-- Great Mazinger: Tetsuya Tsurugi used this position more often than Kouji due to he was less light-hearted and more serious and angry than Kouji.
+- Great Mazinger: Tetsuya Tsurugi used this position more often than Kouji due to him being less light-hearted and more serious and angry than Kouji.

-- UFO Robo Grendizer: Duke also used the position every so often.
+- UFO Robo Grendizer: Duke also used the position every now and then.

 - Saint Seiya: Taurus Aldebaran in the original series and the Saint Seiya: The Lost Canvas spin-off.
 He even fights multiple opponents (and wins!) in this position.